What is a Texas Court Bond?

 - Replevin Bond – Also known as Claim and Delivery Bond.
-It is a requirement for a replevin case in order to protect the defendant.
-This bond will assure the defendant that he will be compensated for losses caused the by the seizure of the property in question by the plaintiff.
+It is a requirement for a replevin case to protect the defendant.
+This bond will assure the defendant that he will be compensated for losses caused by the seizure of the property in question by the plaintiff.

 - Immigration Bond – A bond required by non-U.S. Citizens that have been detained/jailed by the Department of Homeland Security.